 Studies an organism's inheritance, diversity, population and communities.
 Included are the following topics: the genetics and diversity of organisms, evolution, and ecology.
+This course is intended for science majors.
+Note: Students cannot earn credit in Area D and/or towards their degree programs for both BIOL 1104 and BIOL1107.

-BIOL 2511 Anatomy and Physiology I
+Anatomy and Physiology I

-Prerequisite: C or higher in BIOL 1107 for Biology Majors; C or Higher in BIOL 1103/1107 for all other majors.
-3-2-4
+Prerequisite: C or higher in BIOL 1107 for Biology Majors; C or Higher in BIOL 1103 & BIOL 1103L or BIOL 1107 for all other majors.